Sunday 10th November 2024

 Passcode: 712158

 A very warm welcome to all who worship with us today.
-Please stay for morning tea following the service & Annual Meeting.
+Please stay for morning tea following the service.
+Many thanks to Rev Don Fergus for leading our worship.

 Donations: if you would like to support the ministry at St Martins our bank account is: 03-1598-0011867-00.
 Please include your name as a reference.